protonemedia/laravel-ffmpeg/README.md

 ### Export multiple frames at once

-As of version 7.7, there is a `TileFilter` that powers the [Tile-feature](#creates-tiles-of-frames).
+There is a `TileFilter` that powers the [Tile-feature](#creates-tiles-of-frames).
 To make exporting multiple frames faster and simpler, we leveraged this feature to add some helper methods.
 For example, you may use the `exportFramesByInterval` method to export frames by a fixed interval.
 Alternatively, you may pass the number of frames you want to export to the `exportFramesByAmount` method, which will then calculate the interval based on the duration of the video.

 ```php
 FFMpeg::open('video.mp4')